 The Jukurrpa women preceded east transiting the vast expanse of Warlpiri tribal land, performing rituals of song and dance, creating the environment as it is today.
 As each reconnects both individually and together with their place the travelling tracks converge and coalesce.
 It is here that we find the key to Warlpiri art - it is the journey that encompasses the creation and thereafter the renewal of the country and ones connection to the land.

 ‘Beyond Mina Mina’ refers to the claypans west of Mina Mina, Dorothy’s actual conception site, the dreaming of which was passed onto Dorothy by her father, Paddy Lewis, during the journey they shared back to their ancestral lands.
 As they were unable to reach this particular site in person, Paddy passed this dreaming onto his daughter through painting it on canvas for her.
+This work by Dorothy is the result of the passing of this dreaming.
 This site is especially connected to the Bilby.

 One of the leading artists of the contemporary Aboriginal art movement, Napangardi’s work is highly sought after by both collectors and curators worldwide.
 Her paintings and prints have been widely exhibited and are in all national collections within Australia and in major collections worldwide including most recently the MET, New York.
 Napangardi had the honour of being the 2nd indigenous artist to be given a solo survey exhibition at the MCA (Museum of Contemporary Art), Sydney that traced 11 years of her painting career in 1991.